maphew/zadam-trilium-wiki/Protected notes.md

 Not encrypted:
 * structure of the notes - i.e. you can still see that there are protected notes.
-   * there's no attempt to hide the fact there are encrypted notes
 * various metadata - e.g. date of last modification
 * [[attributes]]